 Effective CVD requires well-functioning vulnerability information systems.
-We analyze vulnerability data, collaborate with others to improve information exchange, and interface with external standards groups such as the NIST, NVD, and Common Vulnerability and Exposures (CVE) system to enhance data formats or exchange protocols.
+CERT researchers analyze vulnerability data, collaborate with others to improve information exchange, and interface with external standards groups such as the NIST, NVD, and Common Vulnerability and Exposures (CVE) system to enhance data formats or exchange protocols.

 Discovering Vulnerabilities During Development

 Beyond our work with security defects in deployed software, we also perform vulnerability discovery to catch defects early in the development lifecycle and develop downloadable vulnerability discovery and analysis tools.
-For example, we’ve created tools that perform fuzz testing (feeding large volumes of random code into a program to detect failure) and have researched improving and optimizing fuzz testing algorithms.
+For example, our researchers have created tools that perform fuzz testing (feeding large volumes of random code into a program to detect failure) and have researched improving and optimizing fuzz testing algorithms.

 Studying Adversary Behavior

 Effective defense against vulnerabilities also involves knowing the adversary’s mindset and capabilities.
 To see what attackers do, we practice adversary modeling—a version of threat modeling (taking on a hypothetical adversary’s point of view to identify potential threats).
 Adversary modeling is about what can happen in software-reliant systems—including cars, implanted medical devices, airplanes, industrial control systems, and emerging domains—due to physical impact caused by connected systems.

 We’ve focused on safety-critical connected systems, such as vehicles and medical devices.
 For example, it’s been demonstrated that a car can be controlled through a laptop, potentially by an adversary, as reported by Andy Greenberg in WIRED in July 2015.
 Likewise, a person with an implanted insulin pump may present potential for someone outside his house to interfere with its function, causing patient harm, as reported by Todd Beardsley in the RAPID7 Blog in October 2014.